ndiepray/CCCR_FLFD/InfluxDB/telegraf/README.md

 ```
 kubectl -f create depolyment.yaml
 ```
-Telegraf Service Use this if only statsD 8125 port is needed
+Telegraf Service Use this if only statsd 8125 port is needed
 ```
 kubectl expose deployment telegraf --port=8125 --target-port=8125 --protocol=UDP --type=NodePort
 ```